REQUIRED MATERIALS

 GET THE PATTERN

-Three options for purchasing the pattern:
+Three options to purchase the pattern:

-Available for sale on our website ( reference KA226)!
+Available on our website (reference KA226) !

-FULL VIDEO TUTORIAL
+FULL TUTORIAL VIDEO

 1. Cut out the pattern pieces